avsculley/CommonCoreOntologies/README.md

 # ICE-IBA Refactor
 * InformationEntityOntology file has changes to ICE branch.

-* ArtifactOntology file has changes to IBA branch.
+* ArtifactOntology file has changes to the IBA branch curated in AO.

+* CyberOntology file has changes to the IBA branch curated in CO.

-* IEO-AO file imports both plus BFO.
+* IEO-AO-CO file imports both plus BFO.

 * Changelog file documents changes beginning on May 25, 2024.
 Some changes were made before then.